Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Time crystalline order-by-disorder phenomena

-So far, we have been restricting ourselves to systems with two communities under stochastic noise.
-However, the underlying mechanism of OBD is not restricted to such a specific case.
-In Fig.~\ref{fig:order-by-disorder}(f), we show the macroscopic angle dynamics of a non-reciprocal \textit{three}-community system with a random torque $\omega_i^a$ ($a,b={\rm A,B,C}$) distributed in a Lorentz distribution function $p_a(\omega_i^a)=(\Delta/\pi)/[(\omega_i^a)^2+\Delta^2]$ as a source of disorder (corresponding to the Kuramoto model \cite{Kuramoto1984,Acebron2005,Fruchart2021}, see Methods and Refs.~\cite{Ott2008,Ott2009}), where the governing equation is given by,
+So far, we have analyzed the simplest system with two communities under stochastic noise.
+However, the underlying mechanism of OBDP is not restricted to such a specific case.
+We show below that an orbit selection occurs for a non-reciprocal \textit{three}-community system